bhagenbourger/hue-monitoring/README.md

 Elasticsearch can be queried at `http://localhost:9200`.

 ### Kibana
 Kibana is connected to Elasticsearch to query data and available at `http://localhost:5601`.
-No configuration is provided is this project, you have to create your index pattern, visualizations and dashboards.
+Index pattern named `lights-` can be created importing `kibana/index_pattern.ndjson`.
+Visualizations and dashboard based on `lights-` index pattern can be created importing `kibana/dashboard.ndjson`.
+You have to import `kibana/index_pattern.ndjson` first.
+The dashboard named `Hue` contains 4 visualizations :
+- Avaibility: displays the time of availability of the lights
+- Current status: displays the lights current status (state on and state reachable)
+- Switch on: displays the number of switch on for each light
+- Uptime: displays the lighting time of the lights

 # Prerequisites
 You must have `Docker` installed and a Slack webhook configured to push messages in a Slack channel.